 As always, safety first.
 In some countries, I watch to see if the local women are taking the public transport.
 If they’re not – I don’t either.

-Tip 18: If you menstruate, use a cup or reusable cloths
+25. If you menstruate, use a cup or reusable cloths

-I estimate it’s saved me $720 AUD over this period of time.
+I estimate it’s saved me over $1000 AUD during this period of time.
 Not an amount to scoff at.

 I use the cup in conjunction with Gladrags reusable cloth pads, which are easily washable and come in a range of colours and sizes.

-You can read more about keeping your period eco-friendly here.
+Read more about keeping your period eco-friendly.

-Tip 19: Do your own laundry, rather than going to laundrettes
+26. Do your own laundry, rather than going to laundrettes

 If you’re on the road for awhile, you could really go through the dollars as you try to keep your clothes clean.